RomanOvc/flask_auth_with_MySQL/README.md

 In terminal:

-for download and packaging installation
+for download and packaging installation:
   1)(venv) pip install -r requirements.txt

 Step 2: